lunastraplabs/lunastrap/README.md

 ---

+> [!WARNING]
+> Other languages are not supported, it will say stuff about Bloxstrap.

+---

 ## Overview

 Lunastrap is a fork and replacement of Bloxstrap—designed with open-source transparency to ensure a safe and reliable experience.
 If you find any bugs, please [submit an issue](https://github.com/lunastraplabs/lunastrap/issues) or report it in our [Discord server](https://discord.gg/YnZkKmUCuJ).